alouisos/mavens/README.md

 Clicking on every bubble gets you to a video specific page where you can have a time series visualisation of the popularity metrics for every video along with a display of the localisation of the video metrics.

+The web app renders a different visualisation (RickShaw Charts) for mobile devices since the web version uses Google Motion Charts which are Java based and non mobile friendly.

-Many improvements can be done based upon having access to a data API, like build an AngularJS directive to access data and visualise upon will.
+Many improvements can be done based upon having access to a data API, like build AngularJS directives to access data and visualise upon fetched data with D3.

 You may see a live demonstration of the visualisation at